Isotopes of thorium: Thorium-232

 Its decay chain is the thorium series, eventually ending in lead-208.
-The remainder of the chain is quick; the longest half-lives in it are 5.75 years for radium-228 and 1.91 years for thorium-228, with all other half-lives totaling less than 15 days.
+The remainder of the chain is quick; the longest half-lives in it are 5.75 years for radium-228 and 1.91 years for thorium-228, with all other half-lives totaling less than a week.

 232Th is a fertile material able to absorb a neutron and undergo transmutation into the fissile nuclide uranium-233, which is the basis of the thorium fuel cycle.

 In the form of Thorotrast, a thorium dioxide suspension, it was used as a contrast medium in early X-ray diagnostics.
 Thorium-232 is now classified as carcinogenic.

 Thorium-233

-233Th is an isotope of thorium that decays into protactinium-233 through beta decay.
+233Th is an isotope of thorium that decays into protactinium-233 through beta decay, then into uranium-233 to join the neptunium series decay chain.
 It has a half-life of 21.83 minutes.
+Traces occur in nature as the result of natural neutron activation of 232Th.

 Thorium-234

 234Th is an isotope of thorium whose nuclei contain 144 neutrons.
-234Th has a half-life of 24.1 days, and when it decays, it emits a beta particle, and in doing so, it transmutes into protactinium-234.
-234Th has a mass of 234.0436 atomic mass units (amu), and it has a decay energy of about 270 keV (kiloelectronvolts).
-Uranium-238 usually decays into this isotope of thorium (although in rare cases it can undergo spontaneous fission instead).
+234Th has a half-life of 24.11 days; it emits a beta particle, transmuting into protactinium-234 with a decay energy around 0.27 MeV.
+Uranium-238 almost always produces isotope of thorium on decay (although in rare cases it undergoes spontaneous fission, and even more rarely double beta decay).